Local likelihood estimation for covariance functions with spatially-varying parameters: the convoSPAT package for R: Using the convoSPAT package for R

 \subsection{Other functions}

 Two additional functions are also provided to simulate data from the nonstationary model discussed in Section \ref{NSGPM}, and are used to create the simulated data set in Section \ref{simulateddataeg}.
-First is \code{f_mc_kernels}, which calculates the true mixture component kernel matrices through a generalized linear model framework for each of the elements of the kernel matrices' spectral decomposition as given in (\ref{anisomat}).
+First is \code{f_mc_kernels}, which calculates the true mixture component kernel matrices through a generalized linear model for each component of the kernel matrices' spectral decomposition as given in Equation~\ref{anisomat}.
 The function, with default settings, is